A student may be accepted for undergraduate admission to NMSU as:

 - Apply for Undergraduate Admission

-- Provide official high school transcript and official ACT or SAT scores to the Undergraduate Admissions Office, and
+- Provide official high school transcript and

 - Complete the State of New Mexico Dual Credit Request Form